The Round Table Foundation - TRTF: EMRF European Magnetic Resonance Forum

 animated map

-Since 1983, EMRF (and TRTF) arranged conferences, special topic meetings, and courses all over Europe, and in the Middle East and South America.
+Since 1983, EMRF (and TRTF) arranged conferences, special topic meetings, and courses all over Europe, as well as in the Middle East and South America.

 Widening the Scope and Collaborations